 This sample is taken from the Wayne State University area.
 It shows double the phosphates level than every other sample performed in this batch.
-It had a great pH level but you can bet there is lead in the water.
+It had a great pH level but you can bet it has lead in it.
+Usually WSU never has a good pH.

-This sample came from other area of the city.
+This sample came from another area of the city.
 It still has phosphates but now there is copper present, which indicates there are also other heavy minerals in the water.
 This pH is also much more acidic.
 Better start checking your teeth!